Instrumentalist, Vocalist, Composer, Arranger, Lyricist, Actress, & Teacher

 ABOUT THE MUSIC:

 Fostina Dixon’s soulful, jazzy, funky, gospel sound is as unique as it is mesmerizing.
-One of the few female jazz instrumentalists to front her own band, Winds of Change, the saxophonist, composer, vocalist and educator’s comeback album in 2016, “Here We Go Again” has garnered complimentary reviews.
+One of the few female jazz instrumentalists to front her own band, Winds of Change, the saxophonist, composer, vocalist and educator’s comeback album in 2016, “Here We Go Again” garnered complimentary reviews.
+Fostina released the Vertical Alignment CD in 2019.
+The Vertical Alignment CD has gotten numerous reviews and has done well on charts including Billboard, SmoothJazz.com and Soultracks.
+The first single track released was “Vertical Alignment.”

 After a storied early career that included playing alongside such Jazz greats as Abbey Lincoln, Melba Liston, Frank Foster, James “Blood” Ulmer, Tom Browne, Roy Ayers, playing in the Gerald Wilson Big Band, touring with Marvin Gaye and many other experiences too vast to mention, Fostina has made significant contributions to the arts and education scenes.

-"She adeptly showcases her virtuosic flair juxtaposing melody and improvisation...” — All About Jazz
+“Dixon adeptly showcases her virtuosic flair juxtaposing melody and improvisation…” – ALL ABOUT JAZZ

 - Delaware Division of the Arts Recipient for Established Professional Jazz Composition 2012